kexiZeroing/kexiZeroing.github.io/src/posts/react-server-side-rendering.md

 ```

 ## Write React Server Components from Scratch
-In SSR, JavaScript still needs to be fetched for interactivity which is often achieved via a hydration step.
-Server-side rendering is generally used for the initial page load, so post-hydration you're unlikely to see it used again.

 Before React Server Components, all React components are “client” components — they are all run in the browser.
 RSC makes it possible for some components to be rendered by the server, and some components to be rendered by the browser.
 Server Components are not a replacement for SSR.
 They render exclusively on the server.
 Their code isn't included in the JS bundle, and so they never hydrate or re-render.

 - Server Component: Fetch data; Access backend resources directly; Keep large dependencies on the server.